dinaJamal/Pokemon/README.md

 the app Uses the following public API: PokéAPI used javascript and css framework materializecss Handled validation, errors and placeholders
-Included a header and footer (it should look like a landing page!) lists 5 (randomized) Pokemon by default at every refresh
+Included a header and footer
+lists 5 (randomized) Pokemon by default at every refresh

 REQUIREMENTS